Dr-AneeshJoseph/Grounded-Reasoning-System/README.md

 ## 🚀 Installation Instructions

 GRS 9.0 does not require Python, API keys, or coding.
-It is **Natural Language Software**.
+It is **Natural Language Software** - Promptware.

 1.  **Copy** the full code block found in `GRS_9.0_Installer.md` (or the text below).
-2.  **Open** a new chat with your preferred AI (ChatGPT-4o, Claude 3.5, Gemini 1.5).
+2.  **Open** a new chat with Gemini AI or any other.
 3.  **Paste** the text and hit Enter.
 4.  **Verify:** The system will confirm installation by analyzing a test prompt (e.g., writing a haiku).